CloudCannon in 2026: a SaaS git-CMS with unlimited sites, user-based pricing, and a Forestry correction

 cloudcannon.com/pricing hero, refreshed 2026-05-08 at 1440×950.
 Toggle defaults to Yearly (cheaper-looking sticker price).
 Numbers below are extracted from the page HTML, not a quote.

-Lite$10/moper site20 GB bandwidth, 1 custom domain
+Lite$10/mo1Unlimited sites, 20 GB bandwidth, 1 custom domain

-Standard$55/moper site110 GB bandwidth, 5 custom domains, marked "Recommended"
+Standard$55/mo3Unlimited sites, 110 GB bandwidth, 5 custom domains, marked "Recommended"

-Enterprise— (call us)SSO, audit log, sales-led
+Enterprise— (call us)customSSO, audit log, sales-led support

 Documentation: refreshed in 2026, search-first